An implicit large-eddy simulation perspective on the flow over periodic hills: Periodic hills case

 \subsection{Interesting features}

 Several features of interest have been identified in the flow pattern at varying Reynolds numbers.
 The Reynolds number for this flow configuration is given by:

 where $u_B$ is the bulk velocity, $\nu$ the kinematic viscosity and $u(y)$ the streamwise velocity profile at $x/h = 0$.
-Periodic hills simulations have been carried out at Reynolds numbers up to 37000 \cite{Chaouat2013, Mokhtarpoor2016, Mokhtarpoor2017, DelaLlavePlata2018}.
-Most of the recent LES/DNS periodic hills studies use $\mathrm{Re} = 10595$ (e.g. \cite{Breuer2009, DelaLlavePlata2018, Lodato2019, Krank2018, Wang2021, Gloerfelt2019}).
-The flow regime is still relevant for lower Reynolds numbers however, with the relevant features being observed at a much more computationally feasible $\mathrm{Re} = 5600$, not to mention the plentiful experimental and numerical data available for this specific case summarized in Section \ref{sec:previous_studies}.
-Consequently, this Reynolds number is used for the core of this study, while the higher Reynolds numbers are only investigated shortly.
+Periodic hills simulations have been carried out at Reynolds numbers up to 37000 \citep{Chaouat2013, Mokhtarpoor2016, Mokhtarpoor2017, DelaLlavePlata2018}.
+Most of the recent LES/DNS periodic hills studies use $\mathrm{Re} = 10595$ (e.g., \cite{Breuer2009, DelaLlavePlata2018, Lodato2019, Krank2018, Wang2021, Gloerfelt2019}).
+The flow regime is still relevant for lower Reynolds numbers however, with the relevant features being observed at $\mathrm{Re} = 5600$, not to mention the plentiful experimental and numerical data available for this specific case summarized in Section \ref{sec:previous_studies}.
+Consequently, this Reynolds number is used for the core of this study, while the higher Reynolds numbers are only investigated shortly to have a complete view of the capabilities of the ILES approach.

 One main feature which has a large impact on the overall flow pattern is the point of separation.
-The point of separation from smoothly contoured walls is affected greatly by the properties of the flow and the environment, including pressure gradient, wall roughness, turbulence in the shear layer and transport of downstream effects \cite{Manhart2011, Balakumar2015}.
+The point of separation from smoothly contoured walls is affected greatly by the properties of the flow and the environment, including pressure gradient, wall roughness, turbulence in the shear layer and transport of downstream effects \citep{Manhart2011, Balakumar2015}.
 The point of separation has a strong effect on the length and height of the recirculation bubble, and hence on the reattachment point.
-As $\mathrm{Re}$ increases, the recirculation zone flattens and the reattachment point moves upstream \cite{Manhart2011}.
-A small variation in the separation point strongly affects the development of the flow regime in the leeward side of the hill, and so it leads to a major difference in reattachment point \cite{ercoftac2017}.
-Indeed, it has been shown that a 1\% change in separation point results in a 7\% change in reattachment point \cite{Frohlich2005}.
+As $\mathrm{Re}$ increases, the recirculation zone flattens and the reattachment point moves upstream \citep{Manhart2011}.
+A small variation in the separation point strongly affects the development of the flow regime in the leeward side of the hill, and so it leads to a major difference in reattachment point \citep{ercoftac2017}.
+Indeed, it has been shown that a 1\% change in separation point results in a 7\% change in reattachment point \citep{Frohlich2005}.